Ready To Buy a Home?

 With a mortgage escrow account, you won’t be left wondering how much you need to set aside to cover your property taxes.
 By using an escrow and letting the lender manage payments, you can save yourself the stress of missing payments or being short on funds.

 When you set up a mortgage escrow account, you might pay upfront to cover several months of property taxes.
 That can add to your closing costs when you buy your home.

 Many mortgage servicers charge a waiver fee for opting out of escrow payments.
 Check to see if that’s the case before deciding to make payments on your own.

 Opting Out of Escrow

-But if you’d prefer to not make an escrow payment, there are circumstances where you can choose to opt out.
-This will make your monthly mortgage payment go down if you opt out, but you’ll still have to pay for property taxes and homeowners insurance – and make those payments yourself.
+But if you’d prefer to avoid an escrow payment, there are circumstances where you can choose to opt out.
+Again, you might see your monthly mortgage payment go down if you opt out, but you’ll still have to pay for property taxes and homeowners insurance – and make those payments yourself.

 Also, some mortgage servicers charge a premium for opting out of escrow payments.
 So check before deciding to make the payments on your own.